 The condition sometimes called “alcoholic nose” or “drinker’s nose” is known medically as rhinophyma.

 In the past (and even into the modern-day) rhinophyma was largely considered a symptom of alcoholism.
-People who struggled with the redness and apparent swelling of their nose’s size can suffer from incorrect and damaging assumptions about their lives and character.
+People who struggle with the redness and apparent swelling of their nose’s size can suffer from incorrect and damaging assumptions about their lives and character.

 Within the past few years, more evidence and studies have actually proven otherwise.
 Now, rhinophyma is understood and treated as a condition separate from any connections to alcohol or alcohol use disorder.

 Does Alcoholism Cause Rhinophyma?

 In the past, and perhaps even now, many people often associated heavy drinkers with having a red and bulbous nose.
 As the association continued, it became known as “alcohol nose” or “drinker’s nose.”

 Redness, of course, is closely associated with alcohol use.
 This seems like a logical association because alcohol can cause flushed cheeks in some people.
 Let’s take a look at why some individuals experience a red face when consuming alcohol.

 According to Cleveland Clinic, when drinking, facial flush can happen due to two reasons: an enzyme deficiency or rosacea.
 Both of these are related to your ethnicity.